Harm OCD:

 • Fear of self-harm despite not wanting to die

 These thoughts often occur in specific contexts — such as when holding a knife, driving, or being around someone vulnerable.
-The distress comes not from the thought itself but from the fear of what the thought might mean.
+The distress comes not from the fear of what the thought might mean.

 Common Compulsions